Barton Worley Trullinger

 2. William B Trullinger, b.
 10 Mar 1854, Humboldt Twp, Kossuth County, IA Find all individuals with events at this locationd.
 14 Dec 1938, Whittier, Los Angeles, CA Find all individuals with events at this location (Age 84 years)

 3. Mary Ellen Trullinger, b.
-11 Jul 1855, IA Find all individuals with events at this locationd.
-11 Apr 1883 (Age 27 years)
+11 Jul 1855, Kossuth County, IA Find all individuals with events at this locationd.
+11 Apr 1883, IA Find all individuals with events at this location (Age 27 years)

 4. John Buchanan Trullinger, b.
 17 Feb 1857, Ft.
 Dodge, Webster, IA Find all individuals with events at this locationd.
 23 Nov 1952, Maryville, Nodaway, MO Find all individuals with events at this location (Age 95 years)